stellar/slingshot/zkvm/docs/zkvm-design.md

 Assets are created via _issuance_: each asset is securely identified by its issuer’s predicate (public key), so only the issuer’s signature can authorize creation of additional units of the asset.
 Asset units cannot be destroyed by accident but must be formally _retired_ with a dedicated instruction.

 Assets are transferred by use of _inputs_ and _outputs_.
-Each output specifies a new destination for the funds, and each input identifies the output from a previous transaction and unlocks the value with a cryptographic signature.
+Each output specifies a new destination for the funds, and each input identifies an output from a previous transaction and unlocks its value with a cryptographic signature.
 The input is said to _spend_ the earlier transaction’s output.

 A payee can use the signatures to verify the chain of ownership, but also needs to make sure that the asset was not double-spent.
-This problem is solved by using an agreement protocol for a _blockchain state_: a set of unspent outputs.
+This problem is solved with the _blockchain state_: a set of unspent outputs.
 Each time a transaction declares an input, an item is removed from the set.
 If the item has been removed (or never existed), the transaction is rejected.
+A _consensus protocol_ can ensure that all participants in the network agree on the same blockchain state.

 A ZkVM blockchain can work with any consensus protocol, from proof-of-work to Federated Byzantine Consensus.
 It can even work as a private financial database with real-time auditability.
 The exact protocol depends on its concrete application, which is outside the scope of this document.